Winix 5300-2 Review: The Best Air Purifier under 130?

 Built-in timer with 3 pre-set setting (1, 4, 8 hours).

 Extended 2 years warranty (Winix 5300 only comes with 1).

 The odor absorbing carbon filter is less effective than AOC carbon filter found in 5500-2.
 You'll also get remote control as standard with a little bit of top up.

 Hassle and requires quarterly filter change on the deodorization carbon filters.

-Either Auto mode or odor sensor does not react quickly to nearby irritants particularly smoke.
+Auto mode does not react quickly to nearby irritants particularly smoke.
 Not a big deal as the air purifier sensor will catch on sooner or later.

 15 x 23.6 x 8.2 in